pixelkode/mynetx-site-mynetx.net/wp-content/plugins/wp-cleanumlauts2/readme.txt

 = Is there anything I should be aware of?
 Any limitations?  =

-No. But of course you have to activate permalinks.
+No. But of course you have to active permalinks.

 = How can I support you? =